-- As well as the "obvious" restrictions listed on the card (no upkeeps, no SELF, no CTRL, no COST 4+), you're also limited by the definition of "spellcaster" which renders almost every support spell the Skarlock could cast as near-useless.
-Why?
-Well basically if the spell description includes a sentence that has "the spellcaster's battlegroup" or "the spellcaster's control area" you have to mentally delete that sentence from the spell effects, because the Skarlock has neither.
-For example:
+- As well as the obvious restrictions listed on the card (no upkeeps, no SELF, no CTRL, no COST 4+), you're also limited by the definition of "spellcaster" which renders almost every support spell the Skarlock could potentially cast as near-useless.
+The reason is that if the spell description includes a sentence that has "the spellcaster's battlegroup" or "the spellcaster's control area" you have to mentally delete that sentence from the spell effects, because the Skarlock has neither.
+Two examples:

-- Excarnate lets you RFP an enemy and create a free grunt in your control area?
-Nope!
-The Skarlock gets to RFP them but he can't create a freebie.
+- Excarnate lets you RFP an enemy and create a free grunt in your control area.
+The result: The Skarlock can RFP them but he can't create a freebie.

-- Siphon Bolt lets you remove focus from the enemy and have the spellcaster gain it?
-Nope!
-The Skarlock gets to remove the point of focus but no one gets to gain it.
+- Siphon Bolt lets you remove focus from the enemy and then the spellcaster gains it.
+The result: The Skarlock gets to remove the point of focus but no one gains it.

 Tricks & Tips

 - Keep him safe casting support spells until the late game, when you can risk (and/or need to risk him) getting him forward and casting an offensive spell.